 Following our analytic approach in Experiment 1, in a mixed effects model on same-type trials the model-free goal regressor was significant (β = .056, z = 4.51, p < .0001).
 The model was preferred to a null model (χ2(2) = 27.8, p < .0001; by bootstrapping, p < .001).
 This effect remained after controlling for model-based and model-free action values, as in Experiment 1.

-In the simple mixed-effects model on the different-type goal trials, the model-free goal regressor was not significant (β = .009, z = .784, p = .433).
+In the simple mixed-effects model on the different-type trials, the model-free goal regressor was not significant (β = .009, z = .784, p = .433).
 The model was not preferred to a null model (χ2(2) = .615, p = .74; by bootstrapping, p = .55).
 We also estimated a model with both same- and different-type critical trials, which included the model-free goal value and an interaction between that value and the trial type.
-In that model, the interaction was significant (β = .049, z = 2.62, p < .01), and the model was preferred to a null model with the interaction term removed (χ2(4) = 10.7, p < .05; by bootstrapping, p < .01).
-Same-type trials were coded as 1 and different-type trials were coded as 0, so the positive interaction term indicates that the model-free goal effect was significantly stronger for same-type trials.
+The interaction was significant (β = .049, z = 2.62, p < .01), and the model was preferred to a null model with the interaction term removed (χ2(4) = 10.7, p < .05; by bootstrapping, p < .01).
+Same and different-type trials were coded as 1 and 0, respectively.
+Therefore the positive interaction term indicates that the model-free goal effect was significantly stronger for same-type trials.

 Fig. 3.
 In Experiment 2, Stage 2 states varied along two orthogonal dimensions: shape and color.
 On each trial the participant was cued whether rewards would be determined by shape or by color.
 We predicted that rewards obtained following low-probability transitions to the green state would only influence subsequent choice on critical trials of the same trial type (shape vs. color).
 This is because the goals selected in each of two trials can only match when their trial types are identical.